-- 3. Fill out the Create a Scalyr endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
-Our discussion of format strings provides more information. - In the Logfile field, optionally specify the log file name under which your logs will appear on Scalyr's Overview page.
-Defaults to logplex. - In the Token field, type the Scalyr Write Token provided in the Scalyr dashboard. - From the Region menu, select the region to stream logs to. - 4.
-Click the Advanced options link of the Create a Scalyr endpoint page.
-The Advanced options appear.
+- 3. Fill out the Create a Scalyr endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug (waf_debug_log), and None.
+See our guide on changing log placement for more information.

+• In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
+Our discussion of format strings provides more information.

+- In the Logfile field, optionally specify the log file name under which your logs will appear on Scalyr's Overview page.
+Defaults to logplex. - In the Token field, enter the Scalyr Write Token provided in the Scalyr dashboard. - From the Region menu, select the region to stream logs to. - 4.
+Click the Create button to create the new logging endpoint. - 5.
+Click the Activate button to deploy your configuration changes.